 - 1 tsp pure vanilla extract

-- In a medium mixing bowl, whisk together the flour, coconut sugar, cocoa powder, baking powder, baking soda, salt and flaxmeal.
+In a medium mixing bowl, sift the flour, cocoa powder, baking soda, baking powder and salt.
+Whisk until combined.

-- In a large mixing bowl, stir together the peanut butter, aquafaba, vanilla, apple cider vinegar and non-dairy milk until smooth.
+In a large mixing bowl, whisk together the peanut butter, melted coconut oil, sugar, non-dairy milk, apple cider vinegar, vanilla, and espresso powder, if using, until smooth.

-- Bake for 25-30 minutes or until a toothpick inserted in the middle comes out clean.
+Bake for 18-22 minutes until a toothpick inserted in the middle comes out clean.

-- Once the cupcakes have cooled, frost them however you wish.
+Once the cupcakes have completely cooled, frost them however you wish.

 More Delicious Dairy Free Dessert Recipes to Love: